hermh4cks/Write-ups/Portswigger/4.OS_Command_Injection/OS_command_injection-simple_case.md

 ![image](https://user-images.githubusercontent.com/83407557/209017809-b3115a6d-a3e7-4adc-94b2-76deba9d89b2.png)

-# Step 4 exucte whoami
+# Step 4 execute whoami on the server

 I also exucte some other usefull commands to get some background on the target: